Daniel-Heo/realtrans/README.md

 ### Install

-Install Python ( Require 3.10.x ) : https://www.python.org/downloads/ ( - Be sure to select run Admin and add PATH. )
+Install Python ( Require 3.10.x ) : https://www.python.org/downloads/ ( *** Be sure to select run Admin and add PATH. *** )

+- Create a console window by running cmd in the window.
+- In the console window, cd C:\installation folder
+- Run python (when executed, exit by entering exit())

-run batch file
+run batch file ( install python package )
 > install.bat

+- install.bat must be completed without error.
+When an error occurs, you must respond to the error message.
+- Run python runTransWin.py.
+If the Translation processing with cuda message appears, it is normal.
+- If you play something like YouTube and make audio come out, the message will be translated into English and Korean in the console window you run.
+- If you have succeeded up to this point, run RealTrans.exe and it will run normally.

+Final Windows program execution
+> realtrans.exe

+  - If execution is successful, you only need to run realtrans.exe from next time.

 ## Usage

+run realtrans.exe ( windows program )

-run realtrans.exe
+When you run the realtrans.exe file, the program will run.

-After execution, the sound heard from the current sound output device is received as input and a sentence is created and translated.
+After execution, it receives the sound heard from the current sound output device as input, creates an English sentence, and translates it into Korean.

+  - Click the settings gear in the top left corner to select the voice language you are inputting and select the language you want to translate to.
+  - When translating, the PC has the function of translating from its own computer to AI, and the API sends voice-recognized text through the API KEY of an external cloud service and receives and displays the translated text.
+  - The summary sends the contents of the text window to OpenAI using the API KEY, receives the summarized results, and displays them.

 ( cf. At first, downloading the model may take a long time. )

 ## Support Language